-With that challenge in mind, students were invited to design their own projects in any medium.
+Students were invited to design their own projects in any medium.
 We had artists, musicians, computer programmers, and designers.
 With very few limits on their expression and two months to work outside of school, many students exceeded expectations.

-We could highlight almost any students’ work to represent their effort and passion.
 Siobhan’s Tree of Life represents that the modern has roots in tradition.
 She demonstrated those changes by comparing statistics and facts from 1913 to 2013 on each leaf and used real bark on her tree.

-A number of students pursued passions that they already possessed.
 Resident poets, Juliana and Kathryn, completed extensive research on poetry from the era and captured the voices of conflict and change in powerful and haunting ways.

-Calvin designed a computer game “The 1920s Business Simulator” to simulate the risks that lead to the stock market crash of 1929.
 While Jari and Pierce returned to their love of music to write original scores.

 Other students embarked on new challenges.
 Sofia tried her hand at painting and a multimedia triptych representing the trenches of WW1, the 1920s of Gatsby’s world, and the 1930s Dust Bowl.